client: populate f_fsid in statfs output

 This code goes way back to the initial 2009 code drop into the kernel.
 I think we ought to fix the kernel client to present this consistently no matter the endianness, and then fix up the fuse client to do the same thing.

-#3 Updated by Jeff Layton over 1 year ago
+#3 Updated by Jeff Layton about 2 years ago

 I'm not sure we want to change f_type.
 It is still FUSE, regardless of what userland daemon it's talking to.